tily/recital/content/memorylane.md

 It's like that y'all…

 [Hook]

+* "Now let me take a trip down memory lane"
+* "Coming outta Queensbridge"
-"Now let me take a trip down memory lane"
+* "Now let me take a trip down memory lane"
-"Coming outta Queensbridge"
+* "Coming outta Queensbridge"

 [Verse 2]
 One for the money, two for pussy and foreign cars